corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Complete the template as follows.

 * Replace placeholders `<host>`, `<port>`, `<database>`, `<user>`, `<password>`, and `<schema>` with appropriate values.
-* `<schema>` is the database schema name assigned to the user, the value of `database.schema` is automatically wrapped in double quotes to preserve case-sensitivity.
+* `<schema>` is the database schema name assigned to the user.
+The value of `database.schema` is automatically wrapped in double quotes to preserve case-sensitivity.
 * The `myLegalName` field is obligatory, however, it is only used in Step 3.4.
 For this step you can replace `<node_legal_name>` with any valid dummy name, for example, `O=Dummy,L=London,C=GB`.

 Copy the PostgreSQL JDBC Driver *42.2.8* version *JDBC 4.2* into the `drivers` directory.